mainmatter/playbook/project-flow/full-service/README.md

 ## Evaluation

-Every increment of the project that is completed and released should be evaluated for whether the assumptions made in the definition and conception stages prove true in reality.
+Every increment of the project that is completed and released should be evaluated for whether the assumptions made in the discovery and conception stages prove true in reality.
 Ideally that evaluation can be conducted based on interaction of real users with the application, either based on data captured with an analytics system or getting feedback from users directly.
-We will also collect metrics for the KPIs defined in the [Definition stage](#definition) and validate those improved as intended.
+We will also collect metrics for the KPIs defined in the [Discovery stage](#discovery) and validate those improved as intended.

 ## Iteration